Top 16 Best Things to do in the Bahamas

 Sampling Bahamian Conch Dishes

-Conch (pronounced “konk”) is a staple of Bahamian cuisine and holds the status of the national dish.
-This marine mollusk is featured in various preparations across the islands, from raw salads to hearty stews.
-Experiencing conch dishes offers insight into the local culinary traditions and is considered an essential part of visiting the Bahamas.
+Conch (pronounced “konk”) is the most famous ingredient in Bahamian cuisine and holds the status of the national dish.
+It is prepared in many different ways across the islands, from raw salads to hearty stews.
+Trying conch dishes can help you understand the local culinary traditions of the country and is a must if you are visiting the Bahamas.

 Read More